IGLICT/NeRF-Editing/README.md

 ```
 ./TetWild $input.obj
 ```
 Note that we modify the tetrahedra storage format of Tetwild output.
-Therefore, please compile the `tetwild` in this reposity.
+Therefore, please compile the `tetwild` in this repository following the instructions [here](https://github.com/Yixin-Hu/TetWild).

 ##### Change the output to `ovm` format.
 ```
-./simple_mesh $inputtxt $output.ovm
+./simple_mesh $input.txt $output.ovm
 ```
 `simple_mesh` can be obtained using the `CMakeLists.txt` in the `OpenVolumeMesh` folder.